Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Results

-In quantum information processing, the SWAP gate plays a crucial role in enhancing connectivity beyond immediate neighbors, facilitating the transport of quantum information throughout the system.
-The duration of the interaction for one SWAP gate is given by $ \tau = \frac{\pi}{4J} $, where $J$ represents the qubit-qubit coupling strength and can be identified as $J_{ij}$ in the control Hamiltonian (Eq.~\ref{eq:H_ctrl}).
+In quantum information processing, SWAP gates play a crucial role in enhancing connectivity by enabling quantum state transport between non-adjacent qubits.
+The operation time for a single SWAP gate is given by $\tau = \pi/(4J)$, where $J$ corresponds to the qubit-qubit coupling strength $J_{ij}$ in the control Hamiltonian (Eq.~\ref{eq:H_ctrl}).